HiEv/UInv/README.md

 Then there is the **display** layer, which will make it easy for you to add inventory tables, pop-up radial menus, health bars, a "clothing mannequin" (for dressing and equipping characters), a "shop" interface (to make buying and selling items easier), styelable drop-down menus with pictures, and more.

-You can always find the latest release here:  https://github.com/HiEv/UInv/releases

 For more information, you can take a look at an early version of the UInv help file at the link below:

 http://bit.ly/UInvHelp  (work in progress)